 History

-The area around Tukums came under the Teutonic Order rule in 1253, but it is not known exactly when the order decided to erect a castle.
-Some form of defensive granary could have been created in the third quarter of the 13th century, but the first indirect information about the Tuckum stronghold comes only from the letter of the Livonian master dated to 1381.
-Directly the castle appears on the list of teutonic strongholds only in 1411.
-It belonged at that time to the castles directly subordinate to the Livonian masters, so it had little military significance, and was rather the economic background of the Livonian land masters.
+The area around Tukums (German Tuckum) came under the rule of the Teutonic Knights in 1253, but it is not known exactly when the order decided to build a castle there.
+Some form of fortified granary could have been built in the third quarter of the 13th century, but the first indirect information about a defensive building in Tuckum was recorded only in a letter of the Livonian Master Wilhelm von Vriemersheim, dated 1381.
+The castle was recorded on the list of Teutonic strongholds only in 1411.
+At that time, it belonged to the estates directly subordinated to the Livonian Masters, so it had little military importance, but rather constituted the economic base of the Land Masters of Livonia.
+In 1445, wooden fortifications of the settlement near the castle were recorde.

-In the second half of the fifteenth century castle suffered serious damages during the war between the order and Riga.
-In 1483, the area around Tuckum was burned by the armies of the townsmen of Riga, who having beaten the teutonic knights near their town, made several further expeditions.
-Before 1488, the castle was restored, as indicated by the inventories made at that time.
+In the second half of the 15th century, the castle suffered serious damages during the war between the order and Riga.
+In 1483, the area around Tuckum was burned by the army of Riga townspeople, who, having beaten the knights near their city, carried out several further plundering expeditions.
+In the same year, the local castle was called refugial (“eyn vleyslott Tugkem”).
+The castle was renovated before 1488, as indicated by the survey made at that time.
+At the end of the 15th century, it was the seat of the Teutonic vogt.

-After the fall and secularization of the Livonian branch of the Teutonic Order, the castle belonged to the Duchy of Courland and Semigallia.
-It did not avoid destruction during numerous Polish-Swedish wars from the first half of the 17th century, but was always rebuilt.
-Only during the Great Northern War, during the period of considerable impoverishment and depopulation of the surrounding lands, the castle was abandoned and mostly dismantled.
+After the secularization of the Livonian branch of the Teutonic Order, the castle belonged to the Duchy of Courland and Semigallia.
+It did not escape destruction during numerous Polish-Swedish wars in the first half of the 17th century, but was later rebuilt and served the local community for economic purposes.
+Only during the Great Northern War, in a period of significant impoverishment and depopulation of the surrounding lands, was the castle abandoned.
+The perimeter wall survived until the beginning of the 19th century, but soon afterwards it was slighted in order to obtain stone for the expansion of the town.

 Architecture

-The castle had relatively weak fortifications and not too extensive residential and representative buildings.
-It was characterized by a spacious courtyard, typical of the so-called wayside castle” castles, where merchant carts, supply wagons and military units could find shelter, and where wooden or half-timbered economic facilities could be located.
+The castle had relatively weak fortifications and not very developed residential and representative buildings.
+It was characterized by a spacious courtyard, typical of the so-called “wayside castles”, where merchants, supply wagons and military units could find shelter, and where wooden or half-timbered economic facilities could be accommodated.
+In case of danger, the people of the neighboring settlement could also seek shelter in the courtyard.

 Current state